 Annelie Röding M.S., PA-C

-As the recent outbreak began, millions of employees like yours were instructed to work from home while having little experience in doing so.
+When the pandemic began, millions of employees like yours were instructed to work from home while having little experience in doing so.
 While some are now being asked to return to the workplace, other employees will keep working remotely indefinitely, either to reduce risk of COVID-19 infection or simply as a matter of preference.

 Create a comfortable space for yourself.

 The outbreak forced us to adjust really quickly to working at home, though the expectation was still that we would maintain the same amount of productivity.
 At this point, no one knows how long you’ll want to, need to, or be able to work from home.
-To enable you to be productive, take some time to make sure your workspace is comfortable: pleasing, calm, and uncluttered.
+To enable you to be productive and working ergonomically, take some time to make sure your workspace is comfortable: pleasing, calm, and uncluttered.
 We may be doing this for a while!

 Make sure your setup is ergonomically sound.

 We need to make sure we are supporting our physical self.
 Here are some top tips on working ergonomically at home:

 - Sit in a chair with lower back support that promotes proper posture and a healthy neck position (if you don’t have a good chair, sitting on a pillow is a decent alternative)

-- Your monitor should be roughly an arm’s length away
+- Your computer screen should be roughly an arm’s length away

-- Your monitor should be at eye level, or just below.
+- Your monitor's height should be at eye level, or just below.
 If it’s too low, prop it up with books.

-- Your feet should be flat and resting on the floor, with knees at a right angle.
+- Place your feet flat on the floor, with knees at a right angle.

 - Use a separate keyboard and mouse.
 Unlike a trackpad, a mouse encourages erogonomy at work by keeping your wrist in a neutral position that can help avoid carpal tunnel syndrome.

 Fix your lighting and audio.